C4E5G3/pages_bazClearances/content/en/_index.md

 - A duty to respect your property and your goods
 - A duty to behave in a professional manner whilst on your property
 - A commitment to provide a proper high-quality service that is fairly-priced
-- An implicit imperative to be worthy of a five star review
+- A commitment to be worthy of a five star review